 Our ethos and philosophy embody the Children’s Act 1989, the Children’s (Leaving Care) Act 2000, the Human Rights Act and the UN Convention on the Rights of the Child.

-to challenge injustice and inequality in whatever form it takes.
+As such, all our staff and associates are required to challenge injustice and inequality in whatever form it takes.
 This includes consideration of their own actions and those of their work colleagues.

-to respect individuals regardless of age, race, background, religion, ethnicity, gender, sexuality or disability.
+All staff, young people and visitors are expected to respect individuals regardless of age, race, background, religion, ethnicity, gender, sexuality or disability.